adriansuter/Slim4-CI/README.md

 | 3   | Guzzle              | [![Guzzle](https://travis-matrix-badges.herokuapp.com/repos/adriansuter/Slim4-CI/branches/master/3)](https://travis-ci.org/php-http/psr7-integration-tests) |
 | 4   | Zend                | [![Zend](https://travis-matrix-badges.herokuapp.com/repos/adriansuter/Slim4-CI/branches/master/4)](https://travis-ci.org/php-http/psr7-integration-tests)   |

+*Note: The Travis-CI is configured to be triggered automatically every 24 hours.*

 ## Explanation

-When triggered, travis creates four different virtual machines that install apache, this application and then load via composer the corresponding PSR-7 implementations.
-Eventually the test would be a php-script that requests urls from the server and verifies its responses.
+When triggered, travis creates four different virtual machines.
+Each installs an Apache web server and this application.
+The web server is configured such that http://localhost/ points to the subdirectory `public`.
+Then each virtual machine would require via composer a different PSR-7 implementation.

+Eventually the PHPUnit test is launched which would use the Guzzle HTTP Client to make http requests and validate the responses.

 ## Files